jpriniski/TwitterUserClassifier/README.md

 2. get_user_information.py: General version of getTwitterUserDescriptions.py: collect more data than just descriptions and timezone information (which is the functionality of get_Twitter_User_Descriptions.py).

-3. account_classification.py: Classes and methods that implement supervised machine learning protocols that classify Twitter profiles as a personal (or layman's) account or a non-personal (such as a business', public figure's, news reporter's) account.
+3. account_classification.py: Classes and methods that implement supervised machine learning protocols that classify Twitter profiles as whether a profile is a general public user account or not (such as a business', public figure's, news reporter's, promotional accounts).
 For references on how to use this code, see below.
 Also, references the example.txt document.

+4. ManuallyLabeled_All.csv : The csv file includes 8945 user profile description that human coders labeled as either general public user profile (1) or not.
+The profile texts were collected using StreamAPI in the context of Mesa Shooting in Metro-Phoenix area (2015); Boston Bombing (2013); Bruessls Airport Bombing (2016); Quebect Mosque Shooting (2017); and the random sampling of profile texts in 2017.

-4.  concreteness.py.
+5.  concreteness.py.
 To understand the concreteness of a tweet (how concrete of language a user employs in their tweets gives us  a proximal coefficient, which informs us about how close the tweeter is to the event).
 This function will calculate the average concreteness rating of a sentence (total concreteness score divided by the amount of concrete words).
 The concreteness ratings are taken from Marc Brysbaert, Amy Beth Warriner, and  Victor Kuperman's work (2014) found here (http://crr.ugent.be/papers/Brysbaert_Warriner_Kuperman_BRM_Concreteness_ratings.pdf)

-5. ManuallyLabeled_All.csv : The csv file includes 8945 user profile description that human coders labeled as either general public user profile (1) or not.
-The profile texts were collected using StreamAPI in the context of Mesa Shooting in Metro-Phoenix area (2015); Boston Bombing (2013); Bruessls Airport Bombing (2016); Quebect Mosque Shooting (2017); and the random sampling of profile texts in 2017.

 Additional information: